Angelica-Albuquerque/AutonomousBot/README.md

 # AutonomousBot

-Autonomous Navigation Bot- Curio
+Autonomous Navigation Bot

-The code mentioned above belongs to the Processing part of the Autonomous Navigation Bot- Curio .
+The code mentioned above belongs to the Processing part of the Autonomous Navigation Bot .

 The path data obtained from ROS to the destination is stored in a text file which is accessed line by line and sent to the motors when a indication is received from them assuming they have travelled the expected distance .